emgrasmeder/tidy-data-crash-course/tidy-data.md

 (Wouldn't this make a nice test case?)
 So how do we make that happen?

 We're going to want to melt again!
-But this time there's some data we want to hang onto that's already pretty Tidy.
+But this time there's some data (age and height) we want to hang onto that's already pretty Tidy.
 ```python
 weight_df\
     .melt(id_vars=["Age","Height"], ignore_index=False)`